 - 1. The purpose of these Regulations is to establish the operating principles of the Board of Directors of Promotora de Informaciones, S.A. (hereinafter the "Company"), the basic rules for its organization and functioning and the rules of conduct for its members. - 2.
 Insofar as they are compatible with their specific status, the code of conduct established in these internal Regulations for the directors shall apply to the Secretary and the senior managers of the Company and, if they exist, to the Honorary Chairman and the Deputy Secretary of the Board.
-For purposes of these Regulations senior managers shall be those individuals who perform senior management duties and report directly to the Board, to the Delegated Committee or to Company's chief executive officers, if applicable; as well as any other persons designated as such by the Board of Directors upon the recommendation of an executive director and, in any case, the internal auditor.
+For purposes of these Regulations senior managers shall be those individuals who perform senior management duties and report directly to the Board or to any of its members, and are members of the Management Committee, and any other persons designated as such by the Board of Directors upon the recommendation of the Chief Executive Officer and, in any case, the Director of Internal Auditing.